-Oh how I’m sure the England rugby team wishes they had a player like him now.
+Oh, how I’m sure the England rugby team wishes they had a player like him now.
 After a disappointing World Cup last year, crashing out in the group stage, it’s nice to look back on past glories that the likes of Ben Cohen brought England.

-Has been involved in efforts to make rugby more accessible to young deaf players, making him the perfect role model in the sporting world.
+He has been involved in efforts to make rugby more accessible to young deaf players, making him the perfect role model in the sporting world.
 We at terptree, and I’m sure you’ll also agree, want a player of his calibre back in the England team!

-Early 2004, barely months after lifting the World Cup with England, Ben found out he was losing his hearing.
+In early 2004, barely months after lifting the World Cup with England, Ben found out he was losing his hearing.
 He may be an England Rugby legend but even the mighty need help at times.
 Even the big, strong, tough are human underneath it all, and Ben would refuse to wear a hearing aid.

-It wasn’t until another inspirational member of the Deaf community rang him up that Ben started to make positive change.
+It wasn’t until another inspirational member of the Deaf community rang him up that Ben started to make a positive change.

-Yes that’s right, Elton John rang Ben and said, “I hear you’re deaf.
-I love the work you’re doing and I’d love to help you.
-When you’re next in America I’m going to send you over to Starkey and fit you out with new state-of-the-art hearing aids.
-While you’re there you might as well see the head guy, the owner.”
+Yes, that’s right, Elton John rang Ben and said, “I hear you’re deaf.
+I love the work you’re doing, and I’d love to help you.
+When you’re next in America, I’m going to send you over to Starkey and fit you out with new state-of-the-art hearing aids.
+While you’re there, you might as well see the head guy, the owner.”

-Since retiring from rugby Ben has set up a charity to tackle issues with bullying and in particular homophobia.
-This in turn led to the charity and its work catching the attention of Sir Elton John.
+Since retiring from rugby, Ben has set up a charity to tackle issues with bullying and, in particular, homophobia.
+This, in turn, led to the charity and its work catching the attention of Sir Elton John.
 He is an ambassador for the Starkey Hearing Foundation, a charity that helps children who suffer hearing loss in 3rd World countries get access to better education and treatment.

 “I’m into the profound hearing loss category.
-I’m going Deaf” says Ben.
+I’m going Deaf,” says Ben.
 “Certain sounds, such as the letters T and K, I can’t really hear at all.
 But my new hearing aids are directional, so they pick up the sound in front of me, like the person I’m talking to, more than background noise.